 We are continuing to work closely with local and state officials so we can respond quickly to any changes in their recommendations, guidance, and direction.

-These cancellations will continue until further notice (the proclamation is in effect until at least April 13th) , but we will be regularly reassessing the situation to make adjustments as appropriate.
+These cancellations will continue until further notice , but we will be regularly reassessing the situation to make adjustments as appropriate.
 If it is possible and safe to resume certain activities, we will let you know.

-The church office will remain open during normal business hours (9 a.m. to 4 p.m.)
-Monday through Thursday, but the office will be closed on Fridays.
+The church office has resumed normal business hours (9 a.m. to 4 p.m.)
+Monday through Thursday and 9 a.m. to noon on Fridays.